soundn/git-shell-colab-exercise/README.md

  What is the significance of Git's staging area, and how can you view it?

-Answer:
+Answer: This is where files or updates that are about to be committed are kept. you can view the staging area by using the "git status" command.

 What are Git hooks, and how can you use them?

+Answer: Git hooks are scripts that Git automatically executes before or afyer certain events in the Git lifecycle, such as making commits, pushing changes, or merging branches.
+These hooks are used to enforce policies, automate workflow, and enhance the overall Git experience by allowing you to run custom scripts during key stages of Git process.
+Common uses of Git hooks include: Generating documentation, Enforcing coding standard, Running test, sending notifications and preventing bad commits.

 How can you resolve conflicts in Git during a merge or rebase?

+Answer: